damiensedgwick/bullseye/README.md

 ## Footnote

-This app is apart of a course.
+This app is apart of a course that you can find at [Ray Wenderlich](https://www.raywenderlich.com/whats-new)